-Richard Rabins focuses on strategy, sales, and marketing.
+Richard Rabins focuses on strategy, accelerating global growth and scaling the organization.
 Richard also served as CEO of SoftQuad International from 1997 to 2001, when it owned Alpha.
 In addition to his 30 years with the company, Richard played a key role as co-founder, and served as president and chairman of the Massachusetts Software Council (now the Massachusetts Technology Leadership Council), the largest technology trade organization in Massachusetts.
 Prior to founding Alpha, Richard was a project leader and consultant with Information Resources, Inc. (IRI), and a management consultant with Management Decision Systems, Inc. Richard holds a master's degree in system dynamics from the Sloan School at MIT, and a bachelor's degree in electrical engineering and master's degree in control engineering from University of the Witwatersrand in Johannesburg, South Africa.
 He has served on the boards of Silent Systems, Legacy Technology and O3B Networks, and is co-founder of Tubifi www.tubifi.com.

 Selwyn Rabins co-founded Alpha Software with his brother Richard and focuses on the overall design and creation of Alpha’s products.
 He also was President of SoftQuad International Inc. in the late 1990s, when it owned Alpha Software.
 Prior to co-founding Alpha, Selwyn worked for Interactive Data/Chase Econometrics, where he developed a passion for the design of data-driven business applications.
 He also served as Director of Strategic Intelligence at Analog Devices, Inc., a manufacturer of electronic instrumentation and integrated circuits.
 Selwyn holds a master's degree in finance from the Sloan School at MIT and a bachelor's degree in electrical engineering from University of the Witwatersrand in Johannesburg, South Africa.